 For starters, experience generally correlates with better service and more seasoned employees.
 If an experienced job applicant has had the time to learn their craft, refine their practices, and make their share of mistakes, the same goes for a company with more time in the field.

 Likewise, experienced companies have had the chance to build a reputation for themselves.
-You should have an easier time sourcing referrals and testimonials about private security providers that have been around for longer.
+You should have an easier time sourcing referrals and testimonials about security guard services and private security providers that have been around for longer.
 The alternative is taking a stab in the dark with a company that hasn’t been tested by others in the past.

 2. A Client List is Worth a Thousand Words